The Last Spritz

 Dolce & GabbanaEDT

-“Lemon, apple, and rosemary.
-Twenty years on, still the definitive Italian beach cologne.”
+Grapefruit, juniper, and rosemary.
+Twenty years on, still the definitive Italian beach cologne.

 Light Blue Pour Homme has been the unofficial cologne of every Italian coast from Amalfi to Sardinia since 2007.
-The lemon-grapefruit-rosemary opening with a cedarwood base is as Mediterranean as a white linen shirt — it doesn't smell like the Caribbean, it smells like a particular stretch of rocky European coastline, and on those beaches, nothing else is more appropriate.
+The grapefruit-mandarin-juniper opening over a Brazilian-rosewood-rosemary heart is as Mediterranean as a white linen shirt — it doesn't smell like the Caribbean, it smells like a particular stretch of rocky European coastline, and on those beaches, nothing else is more appropriate.

 Reference pages on this site (including our cruise and hot-weather lists) tend to recommend Eau Intense — the denser flanker — for its longevity.
 For a beach specifically, the original EDT is arguably the better pick.
 It's lighter, it's dry, it fades by late afternoon, and that's the whole point: you're reapplying after swims anyway, and a breezier scent sits better in beach-club heat.

-$60–$80 puts it in the reach-for-it-without-thinking tier.
+$110–$185 puts it in the reach-for-it-without-thinking tier.
 Keep a bottle in the beach house, or decant into a 5ml atomizer for travel.
+See the full breakdown.

 Versace Man Eau Fraîche